GoBlog

 My Biological Science Major

-While this is definitely possible, students run the risk of burning out or performing poorly in the courses.
-This is due to the rigor and amount of work of all the courses.
-I could go on and on about tips and tricks for science majors.
-Navigating undergrad, but that is something that can be covered in a later post.
+Keep in mind that coursework isn’t the only avenue to learning.
+Choose a school that offers practical, hands-on opportunities so you can also learn by doing in the field.
 It was during my time at UC Berkeley that I got most of my clinical experience.
-I have worked as an EMT for the past 4 years.
+I have worked as an EMT for the past four years.
 I was also lucky enough to spend two summers at Johns Hopkins as an advanced medicine academic advisor for Envision.
-While doing all of this, I still continued to do the things that interested me in high school.
-In new forms: coaching high school wrestling and teaching dance for Salsa at Cal.
+While doing all of this, I still continued to pursue my high school interests in new forms by coaching high school wrestling and teaching salsa dancing.

-Obtaining My Biological Science Degree
+Obtaining My Biological Sciences Degree

 Discovering Your Path in Biological Sciences Conclusion